ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 8.3.
 How To Activate Top Secret (TSS) Security Perform
 ------------------------------------------------------

-Perform the following steps to activate TSS security for VIRTEL in the MVS environment.
+Perform the following steps to activate TSS security for VIRTEL in the z/OS environment.

 8.3.1 Modify the TCT
 ^^^^^^^^^^^^^^^^^^^^